The Ratio1 Smart Contracts Ecosystem

 The genesis license (ID = 1) is minted upon smart contract deployment and is assigned 28.9% of the total supply.
 Any rewards claimed with this license are minted directly to designated company wallets.

 Other MND licenses (ID = 2..500) are allocated a portion of the total supply, with a combined maximum of 26.1%.
-No single license can receive more than 2% of the total supply
+No single license and no single wallet can receive more than 2% of the total supply

 After the no-mining period, the license can claim daily similarly to ND, using a “per-epoch availability.”